News

 Stavisky was described by peers as a “25-year blessing for RE,” “a benevolent guide” and “truly irreplaceable," and faculty member Mike Becker said Stavisky had earned a place on the RE “Mount Rushmore of teachers.”
 The event was live-streamed to Stavisky, who was unable to attend; he also received a resounding standing ovation.

 Stavisky taught every math course RE offered, and earned many distinctions: His 2009 calculus students earned the highest AP scores in the world, according to the College Board at that time.
-In 2016, one of his students (John Mistele '16) was one of 11 in the world to earn a perfect score on the AP Calculus BC exam.
+In 2016, one of his students (John Mistele '17) was one of 11 in the world to earn a perfect score on the AP Calculus BC exam.
 In 2010, Stavisky received the RE Head of School's Alumni Award for Distinguished Service to the School.

 “Yes, there are hundreds of engineers, physicists and mathematicians out there who succeeded, in part, because Henry Stavisky taught them calculus,” faculty member Laura Miller said, quoting Becker.
 “Most valedictorians thanked Henry at one awards ceremony or another.
 But there are also many math haters and ‘math phobes’ who got through it because of Henry’s devotion.
 As [faculty member] Eric Lefebvre says, ‘If high school mathematics was a journey or a path, Henry was a benevolent guide.
 He could soften the harshest terrain… Everybody was welcome.
 Everybody had access.’”

-Head of the Middle School Pete Di Pace honored Jimmy Oxsalida, who is departing after eight years at RE where he taught, coached and served as Middle School Dean of Students.
+Head of the Middle School Pete Di Pace honored Jimmy Oxsalida, who departed after eight years at RE where he taught, coached and served as Middle School Dean of Students.
 “At his heart, he is someone who wants to build community and serve our kids,” Di Pace said.
 “His temperament as an educator is about as good as you can get.
 He is even-keeled, patient, understanding … and that’s why we’re going to miss him so much.”

 Professional community members Ana Bott, Jeffrey Castillo, Harlie Duarte and John A. King Jr. were honored for 25 years of service; faculty member Karen Key was honored for 20 years of service; professional community members Yolette Magana, Dominique McKenna, Frank Tellez and Vicki Carbonell Williamson ’88 were recognized for 15 years of service; and Marie Gregorio, Francie Hall and Gus Palacios for 10 years.